Skip to main content

 How to get a "moderate" rating

-In a management plan aiming to achieve a ‘moderate’ condition, the plan will show:
+In a management plan aiming to achieve ‘moderate’ condition, at least three of the following will be true:

 Source: Natural England